Probably not. Almost nobody has. That's the problem.

 2022: The Year Things Got Complicated

 The company raises a $12 million Series A. Gross assets hit $14 million.
 The CFO — who joined at seed — leaves in October to take a job at a public company.
 A controller steps in on an interim basis.
 The company also quietly buys back 200,000 shares from a departing early employee in November.
-The company's lawyers advise that the redemption doesn't implicate §1202(c)(3) — the employee had held for less than two years and the amount is small relative to the cap table — but nobody documents that analysis contemporaneously.
+The company's lawyers advise that the redemption doesn't implicate §1202(c)(3) — it falls within the de minimis thresholds of Reg. §1.1202-2, they say — but nobody documents that analysis contemporaneously.
 The year closes.
 Nobody writes anything down.

 2023: The Pivot